operator-framework/java-operator-plugins/docs/tutorial.md

 #### `MemcachedSpec`

-Initially, the scaffolded Spec file will be empty.
+Initially, the scaffolded Spec file, `MemcachedSpec`, will be empty.
 The operator developer needs to add attributes to this file according to their needs.
 For the `Memcached` example, we will add the size field as shown in the example below.